saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 handling auto-completion via llama.vim.
 Chat went through Claude Code in the terminal, which was already a massive upgrade over my old CodeCompanion setup.

 But there was still something missing.
-I'd tried Opencode — it had some features I really wanted, like proper subagent support and git worktrees for parallel builders.
-The problem?
-Actually changing anything in Opencode was a pain.
-The codebase wasn't built for extension;
-it was built for monolithic development.
-Want to tweak how agents read files?
-Better fork the whole thing.
-Want to add a new tool?
-Prepare for a fight with the architecture.
+I'd been using Opencode — it has a solid plugin system, subagents, git integration, the works.
+The thing is, I wanted to optimize for local model workflows: token-efficient file reading, git worktrees for parallel builders, guardrails for models that get stuck in loops.
+Opencode's plugins are great, but Pi's extension model felt like a better fit for what I was trying to build.

-That's when I discovered **Pi** (https://pi.dev/) — an agentic framework designed from the ground up to be extensible.
+That's when I switched to **Pi** (https://pi.dev/) — an agentic framework designed from the ground up to be extensible.
 Everything is a plugin.
 Every tool can be modified without touching the core.
 And the result is something that actually adapts to how I work, not the other way around.